lklok66/ice/distribution/src/icesl/README.txt

 Package Contents
 ======================================================================

 Ice for Silverlight
 -------------------

 There are two main components included in the package.
-First, the Ice for Silverlight assembly (IceSL.dll) which all Ice for Silverlight applications must reference.
+The first component is the Ice for Silverlight assembly (IceSL.dll), which all Ice for Silverlight applications must reference.

-Second, the Ice for Silverlight bridge (IceBridge.ashx) which receives requests from Ice for Silverlight applications, forward the request onto the Ice server and then returns the request back to the Ice for Silverlight application.
-It must be deployed on the same web server as the Ice for Silverlight application is running.
+The second component is the Ice for Silverlight bridge (provided as IceBridge.ashx), which receives requests from Ice for Silverlight applications, forward the requests to the appropriate Ice servers, and then returns the responses to the Ice for Silverlight application.
+It must be deployed on the same web server as the Ice for Silverlight application.

 Slice-to-Silverlight translator
 --------------------------------

 The Slice-to-Silverlight translator (slice2sl.exe) is included in the bin directory.
-It is required to translate Slice definitions into Ice for Silverlight code.
+Its purpose is to translate Slice definitions into Ice for Silverlight code that you compile into your application.

 Ice for .NET
 ------------

-In order to use Ice for Silverlight it is necessary to also install Ice for .NET.
-Specifically it is necessary to install the Ice for .NET 3.3.0 Ice.dll which is provided in the bin directory.
-The assembly is required by the bridge and must be installed in the GAC.
+In order to use Ice for Silverlight, it is necessary to also install Ice for .NET.
+Specifically, you must install the Ice for .NET 3.3.0 run time (Ice.dll), which is provided in the bin directory.
+The assembly is required by the bridge and must be installed in the GAC using the following command:

-  gacutil -i Ice.dll
+  > gacutil -i Ice.dll

 ======================================================================
 Building and running the demo
 ======================================================================

-Since Ice for Silverlight provides client-side functionality only, it is required to use the Ice server from another Ice language mapping in order to run the hello demo.
-Any of the Ice 3.3.0 mappings that provide server-side functionality (C++, Java, C#, Python) can be used.
-You can download one of the other mappings of Ice here:
+Since Ice for Silverlight provides client-side functionality only, you must use an Ice server from another Ice language mapping in order to run the hello demo.
+Any of the Ice 3.3.0 mappings that provide server- side functionality (C++, Java, C#, Python) can be used.
+You can download an Ice distribution here:

   http://www.zeroc.com/download.html

-Now to compile and run the demo do the following:
+To compile and run the demo, do the following:

 1) Start the Visual Studio 2008 IDE and open the solution file (demo\Ice\hello\hello.sln).